nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: When a woman named Ruth decided she wanted to follow God, she got to be
+  intro: Once a young boy named David defeated a giant who was over nine feet
-    part of God’s family.
-You can read her whole story in the book of Ruth.
+    tall.
+You can read the story of what happened when David agreed to take on Goliath in 1 Samuel 17.
-  video: irThVpdeSXk
+  video: 7zLAcUZkxHA
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020